Office of Field Experiences

 Guidelines for Field Placements

 - Be prompt.
 Sign in at the office.
-Wear your Armstrong Badge.
+Wear your Armstrong ID in a Lanyard.
 Bring your emergency form.

 - Bring a letter of introduction from your Armstrong instructor and your attendance log.

 - Be respectful of the cooperating teacher's time and focus on his/her students.